Hibou57/External-Programs-ST3/README.md

 Only `executable` parameter is required.
 If you omit a parameter that doesn't have a default value, that feature is not used.

+If there won't be any arguments for the `executable`, it can be represented as string.
-If the `executable` parameter is an array, it may contain some variables.
+Otherwise it can be an array which contains all the arguments (see the example above).
+Also if the `executable` parameter is an array, it may contain some special variables.
 These are [the same variables](http://www.sublimetext.com/docs/3/build_systems.html#variables) that Sublime Text uses in its build system.
 See the list below: